CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 A few quick notes before we begin:

-- To perform a PITR, you must have a backup that is at least as old as your PITR time.
+- To perform a PITR, you must have a backup that is older than your PITR time.
 In other words, you can't perform a PITR back to a time where you do not have a backup!
 - All relevant WAL files must be successfully pushed for the restore to complete correctly.
 - Be sure to select the correct repository name containing the desired backup!